aminhaiqal/axelyn/README.md

 Axon is **Malaysia's first AI automation platform** that gets smarter with every conversation.

-Connect your **WhatsApp Business or Telegram**, and Axon handles customer messages automatically — learning your tone, style, and business logic from feedback.
+Connect your **WhatsApp Business**, and Axon handles customer messages automatically — learning your tone, style, and business logic from feedback.
 Your virtual assistant that **improves every week without manual tweaking**.

 **The secret?** Axon isn't just a chatbot.
 It's a **learning agent builder** — a node-based AI engine that generates workflows from plain language and **continuously evolves** based on real-world feedback.